jaywcjlove/awesome-swift-macos-apps/README.md

 - [Finder Go](https://github.com/onmyway133/FinderGo) - macOS app and Finder Sync Extension to open Terminal, iTerm, Hyper from Finder.
 - [OpenInTerminal](https://github.com/Ji4n1ng/OpenInTerminal) - Finder Toolbar app for macOS to open the current directory in Terminal, iTerm, Hyper or Alacritty.
 - [OpenTerminal](https://github.com/es-kumagai/OpenTerminal) - App for macOS that opens a new Finder window and changes the current directory to the folder launched by the app.
-- [SwiftyMenu](https://github.com/lexrus/SwiftyMenu) - The missing Finder menu for your daily ease.
 - [wallpapper](https://github.com/mczachurski/wallpapper) - wallpapper is a console application for creating dynamic wallpapers for Mojave.

 ## Touch Bar